PX4/PX4-user_guide/en/getting_started/rc_transmitter_receiver.md

 _PX4_ and _Pixhawk_ have been validated with:

 - PPM sum receivers
-- S.BUS and S.BUS2 receivers from
+- S.BUS and S.BUS2 receivers from:

   - Futaba
   - FrSky S.BUS and PPM models
   - TBS Crossfire with SBUS as output protocol